Hearst Castle: Casa del Monte

 Casa del Monte was the first of the guest houses, originally entitled simply Houses A (del Mar), B (del Monte) and C (del Sol), built by Morgan on the slopes below the site of Casa Grande during 1920–1924.
-Hearst had initially wanted to commence work with the construction of the main house but Morgan persuaded him to begin with the guest cottages because the smaller structures could be completed more quickly.
+Hearst had initially wanted to begin work with the construction of the main house but Morgan persuaded him to begin with the guest cottages because the smaller structures could be completed more quickly.
 Each guest house faces the Esplanade and appears as a single story at its front entrance.
 Additional stories descend rearward down the terraced mountain side.
 Casa del Monte has 2550 sqft of living space.